 Mike is a member of the Advisory Council of the Project for Attorney Retention (PAR), which works to stem unwanted attrition among lawyers by promoting work/life balance and the advancement of women in the legal profession.
 Mike was invited to participate in the first ever PAR event, Diversity and Flexibility Connection.
 The Connection is a program designed to bring together influential general counsel and managing partners for frank, moderated discussions about how in-house and outside counsel can work together in an approach that incorporates the most effective tactics from both diversity and flexibility efforts.
 The participating firms were nominated by PAR and chosen by the general counsel for their exceptional progress toward diversity and flexibility objectives.

-Mike serves on the board of trustees of the Legal Aid Society.
+Mike serves on the executive committee of the Legal Aid Society and previously served on its board of trustees.
 In 2008, he co-chaired the Society’s 19th Annual Servant of Justice Dinner.
 Mike is also on the board of directors of the Duke Ellington Fund.

 In 2006, Mike became a founding committee member of Georgetown University Law Center’s Law Firm Senior Management Legal Ethics Roundtable.
 This program promotes regular discussion of legal ethics issues pertinent to leading law firms, with membership comprised of managing partners and general counsel from leading Washington, DC, law firms and faculty from Georgetown University Law Center.

 An avid runner, Mike recently completed a marathon with a Dickstein Shapiro team assembled to support a children's charitable program.